Managing agents

 • The non-blocking I/O connector limits the number of threads that are used to maintain the SSH channel: when there are a large number of channels (that is, many SSH agents) the non-blocking connector uses fewer threads.
 This permits the Jenkins UI to remain more responsive than with the standard SSH agent connector.

 • The non-blocking I/O connector balances CPU resource requirements.
 If it requires more CPU resources than are available, it applies back-pressure to the channels generating the load.
-This allows the system to remain responsive, but slightly increases build times, whereas the traditional SSH agent connector would typically loose the connection and register a corresponding build failure.
+This allows the system to remain responsive, but slightly increases build times, whereas the traditional SSH agent connector would typically lose the connection and register a corresponding build failure.

 • The non-blocking I/O connector is optimized for reduced connection time.
 For example, it avoids copying the agent JAR file unless necessary, and by default suppresses the logging of the agent environment.